roccomuso/iot-433mhz/README.md

 ### Using RPi with an external Arduino.

-- Remember to xecute with **root** permission.
+- Remember to execute with **root** permission.

 The system can run on RPi using an external Arduino like the other platforms.
 To do that, just set to <code>true</code> the <code>use-external-arduino</code> option in the <code>config.json</code> file.
 - In this way we'll force the RPi to use an Arduino through USB, using the node.js serialport module.

-- I'm not sure if strictly necessary but it's worth installing the arduino IDE and related drivers with <code>apt-get install arduino</code>
+- I'm not sure if strictly necessary but it's worth installing the arduino IDE and related drivers with <code>apt-get install arduino</code>.

-**Heads Up!** Sometimes the USB doesn't get detected on the fly (you should be able to see it with <code>ls /dev/tty*</code>).
+**Heads Up!** Sometimes the USB doesn't get detected on the fly (you should be able to see it with <code>ls /dev/tty*</code> - [USB not working?](https://www.raspberrypi.org/forums/viewtopic.php?f=28&t=53832)).
 Just plug-it and then reboot your RPi.

 Is recommended to run the server on the RPi through a "terminal session". (see [screen](https://www.raspberrypi.org/forums/viewtopic.php?t=8099&p=101209)).